GeXiaoguo/Hangfire/README.md

-# Hangfire dome and patterns
+# Hangfire demo and patterns
 Hangfire allows jobs to be defined as lambda expressions and thos lambda expressions are serialized as json string and saved in a database.
 Later on, those json string can be retrieve from the database, deserialized, compiled, and executed.
 This has the limitation that jobs can only defined in C# and any now job definition needs code change, rebuild and redeploy.
 This project provides several options to workaround this limitation.
 Two options are demoastrated
 ###  1. Implement jobs as MEF plugins.
      Job definition can be done by simply copyingthe plugin to the deployment folder